billwear/billwear.github.io/wx.md

 you might also have to pick a nearby city if `wttr.in` can't find you. exercise left to the reader.

-This script is free and unencumbered software released into the public domain.
+<small>*This is free and unencumbered software released into the public domain.
-For more information, please refer to <https://unlicense.org/>
+For more information, please refer to <https://unlicense.org/>.*</small>

 `wx` belongs to somebody else. check their license for yourself.